What are PTD authorisations?

 There are two costs associated with a PTD authorisation:

-If a driver does not renew their PTD authorisation by the renewal date and allows it to lapse, they will need to pay the application and authorisation fees to apply for a new PTD authorisation.
+The application fee is only payable when you first apply for a PTD authorisation.
+If you renew your authorisation before it expires you will only need to pay the annual authorisation fee in subsequent years.
+If you do not renew your PTD authorisation by the renewal date and allow it to lapse, you will need to pay the application and authorisation fees to apply for a new PTD authorisation.

-The annual PTD authorisation fee will recover the cost of the ongoing monitoring of drivers’ suitability to drive a vehicle for hire or reward – previously this cost has been covered by the taxpayer.
+The annual PTD authorisation fee will recover the cost of DoT's ongoing monitoring of drivers’ suitability to drive a vehicle for hire or reward.

 A PTD authorisation is supplied as a PDF document.
 It includes the: